 Community workshops, between 2008-12, developed media awareness in numerous small communities across Indonesia.

-From 2012-13, the Media Watch Program had ten citizen researchers in ten cities read two newspapers every week for one year.
+From 2012-13, the Rekam Media: Community-based Media Watch Program involved ten citizen researchers in ten cities reading two newspapers every week for one year.
 Media literacy had evolved into media critique.
 Weekly reports were shared, and at the end of the program, a book was published.
-Begun in 2013, Akumassa Bernas gives young writers the chance to produce an essay collection.
+Since 2013, Akumassa Bernas has given young writers the chance to produce an essay collection.
 Sore Kelabu Di Selatan Singkarak, by Albert Rahman Putra, from Komunitas Gubuak Kopi in Solok, West Sumatra, is the first volume published.
 A collection of writings on tourism is forthcoming from Muhammad Sibawaihi, a member of Pasirputih in Pemenang, Lombok Utara.

 In the last decade, the program’s focus has moved beyond media literacy and into social organizing.
 In this spirit, Akumassa Chronicle supports the production of arts projects.
 Bangsal Menggawe, a festival initiated by Forum Lenteng with Pasirputih in Pemenang, is the first.
 It originated in 2016, when it was curated by Widasari with Arief Yudi from the nonprofit Jatiwangi art Factory.
 This year’s festival, its third rendition, is curated by Widasari and Sibawaihi.
 Its theme is Museum Dongeng, which, in English, translates to “Museum of Tales.”

 In quiet moments, we sit, sleep, or smoke, avoiding rain or sun.
 Often, I record what happens around me in my notebook or my phone, thinking about detail.
 Detail is where the soul lives.
 Detail defies ownership.
 Words circulate that we’re heading to a field by the Bangsal, where we’re preparing a soccer pitch for the Bangsal Cup.
 Sharing hands and lungs, we pull out weeds and pick up plastics, which smoulder in a heap at the side of the field.
 We sit, pick at snacks, and watch each other.
 I think about how “we” is such an operative and elastic pronoun.
 Later we’re back in our houses or on the berugaq.
 I think, again, about recording details, and how all I get is these impressions.

 through a doorway in lombok utara